 - Possible interview questions on this machine learning application.

 Many several techniques are present in the market to detect spam e-mails.
 If we want to classify broadly, there are 5 different techniques based on which algorithms decide whether any mail is spam or not.

 Algorithms analyze words, the occurrence of words, and the distribution of words and phrases inside the content of e-mails and segregate them into spam and non-spam categories.

 Case Base Spam Filtering Method

 Algorithms trained on well-annotated spam/non-spam marked emails try to classify the incoming mails into two categories.

 Algorithms use pre-defined rules in the form of a regular expression to give a score to the messages present in the e-mails.
 Based on the scores generated, they segregate emails into spam and non-spam categories.

 Algorithms extract the incoming mails' features and create a multi-dimensional space vector and draw points for every new instance.
 Based on the KNN algorithm, these new points get assigned to the closest class of spam and non-spam.

-Algorithms classify the incoming mails in various groups and, based on the comparison scores of every group with the defined set of groups, spam and non-spam emails got segregated.
+Algorithms classify the incoming mails into various groups and, based on the comparison scores of every group with the defined set of groups, spam, and non-spam emails got segregated.